Zero waste objective: reduce plastic consumption in the bathroom

 The cotton from which makeup remover pads and cotton swab heads are made often comes from distant regions.
 This plant, for which global demand is only increasing, requires between 7,000 and 29,000 liters of water to produce one kilo.
 This is without counting the fuel needed to transport the material to Europe, as well as the plastic packaging that allows it to be stored.

 However, easy-to-use and inexpensive alternatives exist.
 Make-up remover pads are easily replaced by washable squares, which are just as effective.
-For cotton swabs, there are plenty of choices: oriculis (made of wood), stainless steel cotton swabs or silicone, bamboo wadded sticks, etc. So many possibilities that limit the production of plastic waste in our bathrooms.
+For cotton swabs, there are plenty of choices: oriculis (made of wood), stainless steel cotton swabs span> or silicone, bamboo wadded sticks, etc. So many possibilities that limit the production of plastic waste in our bathrooms.

 Hygienic protections